Time parallel integration and phase averaging for the nonlinear shallow water equations on the sphere: Summary and outlook

-In this paper we presented a phase averaging framework for the rotating shallow water equations, and a time integration methodology for it.
-We presented results from the rotating shallow water equations and analysed their errors, which confirm that there is an optimal averaging window value for a given time stepsize $\Delta t$.
-Naturally, the optimal averaging window for both height and velocity fields combined depends on the choice of norm.
 In future work we will explore the combination of phase averaging methods with implicit or split timestep methods that allow us to take even larger timesteps, will incorporate parallel rational approximation techniques to speed up the exponential evaluations \citep{haut2016high}, and will undertake parallel performance benchmarks.